wblabio/wblabio.github.io/wgact/shop.md

 ### Ignore orders from admins and shop managers

-When admins and shop managers place orders, in almost every case this happens because they placed test orders.
+When admins and shop managers place orders, in almost every case, this happens because they want to test orders.
 Usually we don't want to count test orders as a conversion.
-If you are sure you want a conversion for a test order to be counted, please follow the [test order procedure](test-order.md)
+If you are sure you want a conversion for a test order to be counted, please follow the [test order procedure](test-order.md) and turn off order deduplication in the plugin settings.